-Summer 2017 update: My FI studio is currently full.
+No availability currently: My FI studio is full and I’m not able to accept new students at this time.
 Click here to read about other options for studying Feldenkrais.

 What is Functional Integration?